DDT: Human health

 Biomagnification is the build up of toxins in a food chain.
 The DDT concentration is in parts per million.
 As the trophic level increases in a food chain, the amount of toxic build up also increases.
 The X's represent the amount of toxic build up accumulating as the trophic level increases.
 Toxins build up in organism's tissues and fat.
 Predators accumulate higher toxins than the prey.

 DDT is an endocrine disruptor.
 It is considered likely to be a human carcinogen although the majority of studies suggest it is not directly genotoxic.
 DDE acts as a weak androgen receptor antagonist, but not as an estrogen. p,p-DDT, DDT's main component, has little or no androgenic or estrogenic activity.
 The minor component o,p-DDT has weak estrogenic activity.

 Acute toxicity

-DDT is classified as "moderately toxic" by the U.S. National Toxicology Program (NTP) and "moderately hazardous" by WHO, based on the rat oral of 113 mg/kg.
+DDT is classified as "moderately toxic" by the US National Toxicology Program (NTP) and "moderately hazardous" by WHO, based on the rat oral of 113 mg/kg.
 Indirect exposure is considered relatively non-toxic for humans.
+High-dose exposure to DDT can have effects on animals which could cause headaches, tremors, and convulsions.
+Laboratory animals were tested and were given a single oral dose of about 50mg DDT/kg a day.
+They were seen to have tremors, hyperactivity or a hunched appearance in doses as low as 27 mg DDT/kg.
+Similar effects have been seen across multiple species with exposure to higher dose ranges, including humans.
+In a controlled setting, humans were exposed to 6mg DDT/kg orally and were not seen to be ill, but did have perspiration, headaches, and nausea.
+At doses of 16mg DDT/kg or higher, convulsions were reported.
+At doses of around 22 mg DDT/kg, dizziness, confusion, tremors, headaches, and fatigue were all shown within 10 hours of dosing.
+The symptoms seemed to disappear within the next 24 hours after dosing.